 Give it a description if you like.

-Now build two Cloud Servers, one in each Zone (which is our terminology for datacentre).
+Now build two Cloud Servers, one in each zone.
 Choose a server type depending on your needs (Standard 1GB servers come with 40GB disk), and we’ll call each one

 GlusterFS Server.
 Make sure to specify that they’ll be in the